arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-15.md

 our most outstanding invention since chapter 1.
 Here's the plan:

-- We will see how monads entail and incorporate functors and applicative functors, and how `bind` can be used to reimplement `map` and `<*>`.
+- We will see how Monads entail and incorporate Functors and Applicative Functors, and how `bind` can be used to reimplement `map` and `<*>`.
 Basically, we will find out that `bind` was the missing Swiss Army Knife to implement everything and the kitchen sink.